tablelandnetwork/docs/docs/playbooks/integrations/lit.md

 ## Installation

 We'll first install the Tableland SDK and Lit SDK (version 3.x).
-This example walks uses NodeJS, and you'll also need the `siwe` package to generate a Lit `AuthSig`, described below.
+This example uses NodeJS, and you'll also need the `siwe` package to generate a Lit `AuthSig`, described below.

 ```bash npm2yarn
 npm install @tableland/sdk @lit-protocol/lit-node-client siwe